Updated on 4 March 2025

 Our Lady of Nazaré, in turn, is represented with the attributes of the Immaculate Conception, queen of Portugal, and in addition to being crowned and having Baby Jesus in her arms, she has by her feet the lunar crescent and the snake with the apple of the original sin.

-On the bottom part of the mural are also represented the people of Nazaré wearing curious traditional clothes related with their tough jobs.
+On the bottom part of the mural are also represented the people of Nazaré wearing curious traditional clothes related to their tough jobs.
 This peculiar fishing village was one of the first to be promoted internationally, having its economy progressively shifted from mainly fishing to mainly tourism.

 The project getLISBON has been very rewarding and we want to continue revealing the singularities of fascinating Lisbon.